-Meet the team and settle onto your chartered yacht.
+Meet the base staff and settle onto your chartered yacht.
 All of the usual facilities: toilets/showers, electric & water on the dock.

-You will have a full briefing of the sailing area and assist with any special requests.
-Once you have had the technical briefing about your yacht you are able to set off for your sailing holiday or, if you are not in a hurry you can wander into town for the evening.
+After a full technical briefing about your yacht you will be able to set off for your sailing holiday or, if you are not in a hurry you can wander into town for the evening.

 A great destination to begin your two week holiday, just 6nm from Marmaris giving you time to familiarise yourself with your sail boat.